Your Website isn’t Human

 Some complex sales processes simply need human interaction.

 For the services industry, online sales automation can be taken too far.
 When it comes down to selling complex products and services, you need to keep a human in the sales loop.
 Computers are lousy sales representatives, and your bottom line may be impacted if your website replaces your sales floor.
+Rather than automating sales, you may be automating failure.

 People may need to speak to a human before completing an application.